 Failing to Make Applications Cloud-Ready

-Often companies don’t perform the testing to see how they might need to adjust applications for optimal cloud hosting performance.
+Often companies don’t perform the testing to see how they might need to adjust applications for optimal cloud server hosting performance.
 Recognize that you may need to make some tweaks in order to get the most out of your new environment.

 Not Taking Big Data into Account